mdbrnowski/codeforces-toolbox/README.md

 This tool is created for the purpose of participation in contests on Codeforces and for writing solutions for Codeforces problems more efficiently in general.

+Note: At the moment only C++ is supported.

 ## Usage

 `cft -h`